axiom-data-science/coral-camera-ingest/README.md

 By default, this repository is configured to ingest only a single camera (named `cam1`).
-Its ingestion details are located under `/cameras/fwc/cam1`, and are built ingestion and available within the `fwc-ams:latest` image.
+Its ingestion details are located under `/cameras/fwc/cam1`, and are built into and available within the `fwc-ams:latest` image.

-Additional cameras can be ingested by copying the `cam1` details from `/cameras/fwc/cam1`, and updating the `docker-compose.yml` under `/cameras/fwc/new_camera` to fit with the details of the new camera.
+Additional cameras can be ingested by copying the `cam1` details from `/cameras/fwc/cam1`, and updating the `docker-compose.yml` and `.env` under `/cameras/fwc/new_camera` to fit with the details of the new camera.

 Note that with the default configuration for this repository, a `CAMERA_URI`